jtscott/hass-config/README.md

 # My Home Assistant Configuration
 Check out all the cool things you can do with [Home Assistant](https://home-assistant.io/).
-Note that Netatmo Welcome and Withings devices have custom scripts for their integration.

 ## Requirements
 - Install [jq 1.5 manually](https://stedolan.github.io/jq/download/).
 Jessie repos have old versions that have a bug accessing the last item in an array.
 Needed for withings scripts.